-The Star is filled with smart, sophisticated restaurants, and Sokyo is one of the best.
+The Star is filled with smart, sophisticated restaurants, and Sokyo is arguably the best.
 If you have an aversion to gambling, it’s possible to bypass the jingle-jangle of the casino floor entirely in order to enter.
 Just look for a glossy wall of black fish scales.

 San Francisco-born chef Chase Kojima’s global career kicked off at the famed string of Nobu restaurants.
-At Sokyo he heads up a large open kitchen which stretches long down a dark, moody room lit by hanging metallic lamps.
+At Sokyo, he’s mentored executive chef Daniel Kwak, who heads up a large open kitchen which stretches long down a dark, moody room lit by hanging metallic lamps.

-The drinks list runs to 27 pages.
-It includes 10 signature cocktails, sake, umeshu and craft beers from Japan’s Baird and Hitachino breweries.
+The drinks list runs to the tune of almost 30 pages.
+It includes signature cocktails, sake, umeshu and craft beers from Japan’s Baird and Hitachino breweries.
 Wines are mostly from France and Australia.